tgurgick/InkMod/README.md

 # InkMod - Writing Style Mirror CLI Tool

-**🚧 Work in Progress - MVP Version**

 InkMod is an open-source CLI tool that analyzes a user's writing style from provided examples and generates responses that match that style using OpenAI's API.
-This is currently in MVP (Minimum Viable Product) phase with core functionality implemented.
+Built with imitation learning and reinforcement training for optimal style matching.

 ## About InkMod: Imitation Learning for Writing Style